plantbreeding/BrAPI/Specification/README.md

     last: "Jones"
 }
 ```
 The call `/person-search?first=Bob&last=Jones` will only return entity "1".
-The parameter `first` filters the data to just entities "1" and "2", and the parameter `last` is an additional filter, further limiting the data returned, resulting in just entity "1" satisfying both filters.
+The parameter `first` filters the data to just entities where the first name is "Bob" (entities "1" and "2").
+The parameter `last` is an additional filter and further limits the data returned, resulting in just entity "1" satisfying both filters.

 When parameters are defined as lists, each item in the list acts as an accepted value for that parameter.
 This can be thought of as an 'OR' relationship for items within the same list parameter, or it could be considered a 'value IN array' type operation by a database.